renaissance-publishing/renaissance/content/chapters/17-races.md

   - Language Groups: HHED, GR

-  - Size: Goblins are Small

   - Thick Hide: Goblins have thick, bony plates on their upper back, and protecting their limbs and joints.
 They have +1 Armor

   - Poor Vision: Goblins have poor vision.
 Visual perception checks are made at -10.

   - Optional Trait: Claws